Aadhav-VijayaSaravanan/Currency-converter/README.md

 2. **Python:** This tool is written in Python, so you need to have Python installed on your system.
 You can download Python from the official [Python website](https://www.python.org/).

-3. **Edit the Script:** Open your Python script and locate the `api_key` variable.
+3. **Edit the Script:** Open your Python script and locate the `api_id` variable.
 Replace the placeholder with your obtained API key.

 4. **Install Dependencies:** Ensure you have the `requests` library installed.
 You can install it using the following command: